8Stringking/TITAN-MS3/README.md

 This is why in developing this app, we have used POSTGRESQL and SQLALCHEMY to create a relational database which ties colleagues to a specific department of your choice, and is why weve used MONGODB for the larger content of a colleagues personal information.

+The target audience for this application would be any company with a large number of staff, it can also be used on a smaller scale but the inteded target audience is definately large companies.

 <a name="user-stories"></a>
 ## User Stories
   [Go to the top](#contents)